 Local strategiesAs part of its energy and climate activities, ADEME is a stakeholder in several international multilateral cooperation actions.

-Sustainable Energy for All (SE4All) initiativeTo bring high-level political support to facilite access to energy, the UN Secretary General launched in September 2011 the Sustainable Energy for All (SE4All) initiative.
+Sustainable Energy for All (SE4All) initiativeTo bring high-level political support to facilitate access to energy, the UN Secretary General the Sustainable Energy for All (SE4All) initiative.
 This initiative was designed to support three major objectives by 2030.

 It also supports French delegations and represents France in various agreements that aim to strengthen international commitment to sustainable development.